1 Corinthians 14:26-40

 39 So then, my brothers and sisters, be eager to prophesy, and do not forbid speaking in other tongues.
 40 But everything is to be done decently and in order.

 When our conscience is bound to misunderstood scripture it can cause a lot of harm.
 Verse 26 What then, brothers and sisters?
 Whenever you come together, each one has a hymn, a teaching, a revelation, another tongue, or an interpretation.
 Everything is to be done for building up.
-We can understand that verses 34 & 35 should not be used as a weapon against women.
-It does not build up.
+We have permission to understand that verses 34 & 35 should not be used as a weapon to silence women who are invited in verse 26 to share a hymn, teach, give a revelation, or an interpretation to build up.
+A misreading of verses 34-35 that then turns around and takes that invitation away from her, does not build up.
 37 If anyone thinks he is a prophet or spiritual, he should recognize that what I write to you is the Lord’s command.
 38 If anyone ignores this, he will be ignored.

-Our view of men and women, and gender roles of male authority and female submission has quenched the Holy Spirit in both women and men.
+I suggest that our view of men and women, and gender roles of male authority and female submission has quenched the work of the Holy Spirit in both women and men.
 My prayer is that our conscience will be unbound, and new creation in Christ will be fully realized here on earth, as it is in heaven.

 Related: